ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 their argument.
 - Binary operator expressions evaluate their arguments and combine them based on the operator.
-- Let bindings should evaluate all the binding expressions to values one by one, and after each, store a mapping from the given name to the corresponding value in both (a) the rest of the bindings, and (b) the body of the let expression.
+- Let bindings should use lexical scoping: evaluate all the binding expressions to values one by one, and after each, store a mapping from the given name to the corresponding value in both (a) the rest of the bindings, and (b) the body of the let expression.
 Identifiers evaluate to whatever their current stored